shaox192/GoodBadAttention/README.md

 ### Publicly available data:
 - BOLD beta estimates from each ROI (PPA, OPA, MPA) are available on [OSF](https://osf.io/yc97n/).
 There are outputs after finishing the preprocessing pipeline.
-Data are stored in both csv and pickle formats.
+Data are stored in __HDF5__ formats.
 Behavioral files not only contain subjects' responses and reactions times, but also has the order and timing of images presented.
 - Images used in the experiment and their representativeness scores are available [here]().